For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAFB@afbank.com.

-Call and ask them to place a fraud alert on your credit report.
-This will require a business to confirm you are you before extending credit in your name.
-An alert like this acts as a roadblock for an identity thief.
-Learn more about placing fraud alerts and security freezes on your credit report in our article "Fraud Alerts & Freezes".
+Ask them to put a fraud alert or freeze on your credit report.
+This means businesses must confirm that you are you before they extend credit in your name.
+The alert is a roadblock in the path of an identity thief.
+And it’s just one phone call away.
+Learn more about how to place fraud alerts and security freezes on your credit report, "Fraud Alerts & Freezes".

-2. Order a free copy of your credit report from each of the nationwide credit bureaus.
+2. Order free copies of your credit report

 Learn how to order and review your report in our article "Viewing Credit Reports".

-This will create an identity theft affidavit, which will help you file a police report.
-Keep copies of your documents and records of your calls, which you may need to use later on.
+This creates an identity theft affidavit, which helps you file a police report.
+Keep records of your calls and copies of your documents.
+You’ll need them later on.

-For more tips and info on handling identity theft, visit ftc.gov/idtheft.
+For more tips and tools on dealing with identity theft, visit ftc.gov/idtheft.